abukhi148/abukhi148.github.io/content/posts/hello-world/index.md

 ## Questions that might need explaining?

 ### Copy Pasta Connoisseur?

 Every developer has copied and pasted code from the very first result they get after searching on Google, on autopilot mode.
 Those who deny it are either not entirely truthful or are gods among us mortals, who can probably write, speak and dream in machine code.

-My end goal is achieve that my posts reach such quality, where I give the *impression* that the code can be copy pasta'd, without any thought.
+My end goal is achieve that my posts reach such quality, where I give the _impression_ that the code can be copy pasta'd, without any thought.

-> *Understanding one's code is for newbies, only the most valiant souls copy-paste code directly into production*.
+> _Understanding one's code is for newbies, only the most valiant souls copy-paste code directly into production_.
 >
 > *Most likely in the coming 5 years or less Chatgpt-42[^1] will have eradicated all humanity.*

 ### What is this weird sense humor?

 - Is it supposed to be funny?
   > Not really ಥ_ಥ

 - Then why?
   > I want to enjoy myself while writing these posts.
 I would like to think that any poor soul that has the misfortune to stumble here at least finds my antics entertaining.
-And hopefully is either impressed *(highly unlikely)* or faints after seeing my non-spaghetti code *(most likely)*.
+And hopefully is either impressed _(highly unlikely)_ or faints after seeing my non-spaghetti code _(most likely)_.

 ## Shout-outs

 I am basically abysmal at anything related with Frontend, good thing there are amazing people such as [@Lruihao](https://github.com/Lruihao) who has made this amazing, minimal and customizable theme for Hugo.
 Check out the [Fixlt](https://github.com/hugo-fixit/FixIt) repo if you too are a Frontend potato like myself.

-[comment]: <> (Foot Notes)

 [^1]: [Answer to everything](https://en.wikipedia.org/wiki/Phrases_from_The_Hitchhiker%27s_Guide_to_the_Galaxy)